exercism/website-copy/automated-comments/javascript/general/no_parameter.md

-The function `%{function.name}` requires a parameter.
+In order to make the tests pass, you need to change the function `%{function.name}` to require a parameter.
-The tests won't pass without it.